 The best part about ironing is watching TV in the background.
 But there are other benefits as well.

-- Your shirt looks better: Since first impressions are everything, the appearance of your shirt comes as the first benefit.
-Smoothing out the wrinkles gives your shirt a fresh, clean, and unworn look.
+- Your shirt looks better: Smoothing out wrinkles gives your shirt a fresh, clean, and unworn look.

-- You kill germs: Ironing is an important step to doing laundry because it kills germs.
+- You kill germs: Ironing is an important step in doing laundry because it kills germs.
 The heat from the iron can kill bacteria, specifically fungi and thermophilic bacteria.

 - Battle shrinkage: Have you ever taken your shirt out of the dryer to find it is half the size it used to be?
 Ironing won’t bring it back to the way it was, but it will help.
 Even if you don’t think a shirt has shrunk, ironing it can battle the shrinkage you can’t see.